 Customers don’t always know what they’re looking for when they stumble onto your site.
 That’s why a clear, identifiable search bar is essential for any ecommerce product page.

-Approximately 30% of online shoppers utilize the search bar, and in most cases, those users complete their purchases.
+Approximately 30% of online shoppers utilize the search bar; in most cases, those users complete their purchases.

 Upgrade the Checkout Experience